danielsundermeier/knowledge/leben/fehler.md

 Fehler zu machen ist menschlich.
 Es sagt nichts über unseren Wert aus, wenn wir welche machen.

+> "It seems that the necessary thing to do is not to fear mistakes, to plunge in, to do the best that one can, hoping to learn enough from blunders to correct them eventually." - Abraham Maslow

 ## Notwendige Fehlbarkeit

 Wir sind nicht allwissend oder allmächtig.
 Manche Dinge sind außerhalb von dem, was wir zu leisten im Stande sind.